Surgery for Prostate Cancer

 Improved technology allows surgeons to do minimally invasive, or laparoscopic, operations.
 The doctor looks through a small telescope and does surgery through several small incisions.
 This is an alternative to traditional open surgery to remove the prostate.

 Robotic surgery to remove the prostate is done with the daVinci Surgical System.
 Your doctor operates using robotic arms and the daVinci system’s magnified, three-dimensional view.
 This is an alternative to traditional open surgery and minimally invasive (laparoscopic) surgery.
-Our prostate cancer surgeon, Dr. Christopher Amling has performed more than 500 prostate surgeries using the daVinci robotic system.
+Our prostate cancer surgeon, Dr. Christopher Amling has performed over 1100 prostate surgeries using the daVinci robotic system.

 The operation has been greatly facilitated with the use of the state-of-the-art robotic system, called the daVinci Surgical System.
 It provides a magnified, three-dimensional view during the operation and maintains surgeon dexterity through its robotic arms.